7 min read

 Pros

-• Minimizes risks to add new functionality, and offers better quality by finding and fixing defects quickly
+• Minimizes risks by finding and fixing issues quickly

 • Improved transparency through direct, frequent communication